zixuansunnydeng/FS_career_SWE_Starter-1/Lecture15/lecture15.md

 @app.route("/book", methods=["POST"])
 def book():
 ```
-2. Update book the table button, so that it alerts
+2. Update book the table button, so that it alerts successful when the reservation goes through